Donald A. Wollheim: Tolkien controversy

-Prior to the 1960s, no large American paperback publisher would publish fantasy.
-It was believed that there was no public demand for it and that it would not sell.
+Prior to the 1960s, no large American paperback publisher would publish fiction in the epic fantasy genre.
+It was believed there was no public demand for this type of fiction.
 Wollheim published an unauthorized paperback edition of J. R. R. Tolkien's The Lord of the Rings in three volumes.
 It was the first mass-market paperback edition of Tolkien's epic.
-Wollheim did not consider himself a fantasy fan.
+Wollheim did not consider himself a fantasy fan, but nonetheless published Tolkien.

 In a 2006 interview his daughter, Betsy Wollheim, said:

 When he called up Professor Tolkien in 1964 and asked if he could publish Lord of the Rings as Ace paperbacks, Tolkien said he would never allow his great works to appear in so 'degenerate a form' as the paperback book.
 Don was one of the fathers of the entire paperback industry, since before he spearheaded the Ace line he was the originating editor-in-chief of the Avon paperback list in 1945, so he took this personally.
 He was very offended.
 He did a little research and discovered a loophole in the copyright.
 Houghton Mifflin, Tolkien's American hardcover publisher, had neglected to protect the work in the United States.
 So, incensed by Tolkien's response, he realized that he could legally publish them and did.

 This brash action (which ultimately benefited his primary competitors) was really the Big Bang that founded the modern fantasy field, and only someone like my father could have done that.
 He did pay Tolkien, and he was responsible for making not only Tolkien but Ballantine Books extremely wealthy.
 He was bitter about that, and frankly that's probably why he never got the Hugo he wanted.
 But if he hadn't done it, who knows when—or if —those books would have been published in paperback?